Alejandro-M-Cruz/interpreter-in-go/README.md

 # interpreter-in-go

-Interpreter for a simple scripting language, based on the Monkey programming language from the book [_Writing an Interpreter in Go_](https://interpreterbook.com/) by Thorsten Ball.
+Interpreter for a simple scripting language, based on the Monkey programming language from the book <a href="https://interpreterbook.com" target="_blank">_Writing an Interpreter in Go_</a> by Thorsten Ball.

 ## Language overview